Aircraft-Phase-Management-System/APM-Production/README.md

 Each phase has a list of task (aprox 300) and each task has a corresponding manhours associated with it.
 ```
 <img width="700" alt="add-new-event-report" src="https://user-images.githubusercontent.com/60526884/232667617-c8dd17ef-bbd5-42fc-ae45-dcd436b7d9a8.png">
+`Note: If the event is added in a Mahalo Friday, the number of manhours available will be less.
+However, if there is a need to modify the amount of off hours for Mahalo friday, e.g modify from 2 hours to 1.
+This change will show on the report - in this case, the number of manhours available will increase.`

 #### Calendar Events - After Added:
 <img width="700" alt="event-after-added" src="https://user-images.githubusercontent.com/60526884/232667632-765988e0-6029-46c7-9ce1-bf97f7bd0fac.png">